cnweisop/paws/README.md

 - 2014-01-24: Split the project into multiple modules.
 Views do not work!
 - 2014-01-21: Converted most screens to use AngularJS instead of full page reloads

-## Goals

-- Create a generic starter template for user based websites
-- Security and data layer
-- Use less for css
-- Admin pages
-- Customize the outgoing securesocial emails
-- Customize the social providers (twitter, facebook, etc.) sign up and login piece.

 ## Technologies Used

 - [AngularJS 1.2.13](http://angularjs.org)